 Congrats, you just backed up your first file!
 Now you’re in business.

-STEP 6: OH GOD WHAT DID I DO?
+ADDENDUM: OH GOD WHAT DID I DO?

 You shouldn’t really ever run into problems if you’re the only one working on the project, but sometimes things can go wrong.
 And with a team, it gets a bit more complicated still.
 So here are a few tips to avoid BAD TIMES.

 - When working with multiple people, make VERY CLEAR agreements on who works on what when.
-If you both work on the same level, even if he did prop placement and you did collision boxes, you’ll get a conflict because there are now two versions of the same asset.
+If you both work on the same level, even if they did prop placement and you did collision boxes, you’ll get a conflict because there are now two versions of the same asset.
 Only code changes can be merged together, but that’s still a pain.
 Just try not to do it.

 - If you really want to try something radical or hack out a feature that will likely break the game for a few days, make a branch.
 A branch basically isolates changes into a separate ‘timeline’, so the original can remain stable and working.
 You can merge the changes back into the master branch later when everything is bug-free.
 I won’t go into detail on this, there are guides out there that explain it better than I can.

 - If you get a merge conflict: good luck.
 Debugging those is a pain.
 But I can share One Weird Trick that can save your skin: if you tried to push files that conflict with their remote versions, GIT will usually barf everything back in your face and it can be hard to decide what to do next.
 In that case, you can undo your commit.
 Click Repository > Open in command line/Terminal.
 Then type git reset HEAD^, and now all your changes should be back the way they were, and you can uncheck the conflicting ones before committing again.
 Then you can choose to discard the remaining problematic local changes or push them to overwrite existing remote files.

 For more in-depth troubleshooting I recommend bookmarking this page https://sethrobertson.github.io/GitFixUm/fixup.html